-\textbf{Visual Results.} In \cref{fig:teaser}, we provide visual results of representative methods with scale $4\times$ on ClassicSR task in terms of 2-bit and 4-bit cases.
-For each case, we compare with several quantization methods, like LSQ \cite{esser2019learned}, QuantSR \cite{qin2024quantsr}, Quamba \cite{chiang2024quamba} and Mambaquant \cite{xu2025mambaquant}.
-Our Q-MambaIR recover more structural details and alleviate more blurring artifacts than other quantization methods.
-Consequently, the visual difference between our Q-MambaIR and the full-precision MambaIR \cite{guo2025mambair} is small.
-These visual comparisons further demonstrate the effectiveness of our Q-MambaIR, which is consistent with the observations in \cref{tab:classic}.
+In Fig.~\ref{fig:teaser}, we provide visual results of representative methods with scale $4\times$ on the Classic SR task in terms of 2-bit and 4-bit cases.
+We conduct comparisons against several advanced quantization methods, including LSQ \cite{esser2019learned}, QuantSR \cite{qin2023quantsr}, Quamba \cite{chiang2025quamba}, and MambaQuant \cite{xu2025mambaquant}.
+Our Q-MambaIR recovers more structural details and alleviates more blurring artifacts than other methods.
+Remarkably, the 4-bit quantized model achieves a visual quality close to that of the 32-bit full-precision MambaIR \cite{guo2024mambair}.
+These visual comparisons further demonstrate the effectiveness of Q-MambaIR, which is consistent with Tab.~\ref{tab:classic}.